drivendataorg/cloudpathlib/README.md

 > Our goal is to be the meringue of file management libraries: the subtle sweetness of `pathlib` working in harmony with the ethereal lightness of the cloud.

-A library that implements (nearly all) of the `pathlib.Path` methods for URIs for different cloud storage services.
+A Python library with classes that mimic `pathlib.Path`'s interface for URIs from different cloud storage services.

 ```python
 with CloudPath("s3://bucket/filename.txt").open("w+") as f: